 - Follow the diagram to connect the wires (see instructions below) to the new three-way switch.

 - All white wires used as travelers between the 3-way switches should have their ends wrapped with black electrical tape or in a plastic wire nut.

 How a 3-Way Switch Works: Identifying the Terminal Screws

 - There are three screw terminals on the sides of the switch and one on the end.
 Every switch has these same three terminals, but older switches might be missing the fourth ground terminal.

 - The small, green screw terminal on the end is the ground terminal.
 It is usually painted green, although the picture does not show that color well.
 It can often be recognized as the screw that is part of the metal framework of the switch and is not insulated from other metal parts.

 - The green or uninsulated ground wire always goes to this ground terminal.
-Older switches often did not have this ground terminal screw, but are no longer legal to use.
+Older switches often did not have this ground terminal screw, but those are no longer legal to use.
 Now, all light switches must have a ground terminal screw to attach the ground wire to.